Louise Martin: Jungian-oriented psychotherapist (BACP reg)

 I have experience working with a wide-range of issues including anxiety, depression, relationship and family issues, trauma & complex PTSD, addiction, codependency, self-harm, and childhood loss, abuse and neglect.

-I work as a psychodynamic psychotherapist.
+I work as an integrative counsellor/ psychotherapist.
 I have a deep interest in and have studied trauma theory, relational neuroscience and attachment theory.
 I also have a particular interest in attending to dreams and imagery as part of the therapeutic process.
 I pay particular attention to the 'parts' of the self (based on the work of Richard Schwarz' Internal Family Systems).

 Where I work